Aaradhyaisworking/100-days-of-code/README.md

 Using control flow, such as loops and conditionals, enables repeatable and interactive gameplay.
 Regularly testing code after solving each subproblem helps catch errors early and ensures correct functionality.

+Day-15
+Coffee Machine Project.
+There are multiple valid approaches to building the Coffee Machine program, and different structures are acceptable as long as requirements are met.
+The program uses a loop to continually prompt the user for input, allowing for commands like 'off' to exit and 'report' to display resources.
+Functions are created for checking resources, processing coins, validating transactions, and making coffee, each handling a specific part of the logic.
+The code demonstrates best practices such as using f-strings, handling global variables, and providing user feedback for insufficient resources or funds.